-On 28th April 2021 we are proud and grateful to celebrate 100 years of Scott Bader.
+On 28th April 2021 we were proud and grateful to celebrate 100 years of Scott Bader.

 Such a long journey that has not been short of excitement, achievement and challenge.

-Join us as we reflect on the many highlights of the past 100 years, remembering the events that made us the company we are today, sharing news about how we’re celebrating and planning the next 100 years.
+Join us as we reflect on the many highlights of the past 100 years, remembering the events that made us the company we are today, sharing news about how we celebrated and our plans for the next 100 years.

 Scott Bader starts trading and becomes the sole agent for a Swiss manufacturer of Celluloid.